luigisbailo/binary_encoding/README.md

-# Emergence of Latent Binary Encoding in Deep Neural Network Classifiers
-Code to reproduce results presented in the manuscript [Emergence of Latent Binary Encoding in Deep Neural Network Classifiers](https://arxiv.org/abs/2310.08224).

 ### Abstract
 We investigate the emergence of binary encoding within the latent space of deep-neural-network classifiers.
 Such binary encoding is induced by the integration of a linear penultimate layer, which employs during training a loss function specifically designed to compress the latent representations.